Double your monthly income and triple customer satisfaction by becoming a certified LinkedIn profile writer

-Double the income you make from each client by adding value that they are eager to pay for
+Double the income you make from each client by adding value that clients are eager to pay for

 Discover how to charge higher rates while spending less time writing for each client

-Raise your brand perception by leveraging this desirable skill that convert more leads into paying clients
+Raise your brand perception by leveraging this desirable skill that converts more leads into paying clients

-Land your clients more desirable and higher paying jobs, thus earning their gratitude and getting you more referrals
+Land your clients more desirable and higher paying jobs, thus earning their gratitude — and earning you more referrals

-Successful graduates will get credits towards their NCRW, CMRW or CCM designations.
+Successful graduates will get credits toward their NCRW, CMRW, or CCM designations.

 Go fast.
 Go slow.
 This course will be a continued resource for you as you grow this side of your practice.

-If you aren’t offering LinkedIn profile writing services, you’re losing thousands of dollars a year for no good reason!
+If you aren’t promoting your LinkedIn profile writing services, you’re losing thousands of dollars a year for no good reason!

 Your clients are willing to spend up to $1,000 just on a new LinkedIn profile, and that’s in addition to all the other services you can offer them.
 But maybe you don’t really like technology.
 Or you’re confused about how to actually write an excellent profile.
 Maybe you think you can’t compete with other more experienced profile writers.

-If you understand the context with which your clients are using LinkedIn, the proper style, voice and formatting techniques of profile writing, you’ll be well on your way to deeper client relationships, an exciting new offering and thousands in new income.
+If you understand the context with which your clients are using LinkedIn, as well as the proper style, voice, and formatting techniques of profile writing, you’ll be well on your way to deeper client relationships and thousands in new income.

-You Also Gain Access to our Peer Review and Mastermind Group
+You also gain access to a private Peer Review Community and Mastermind Group

 Peer Review Community

-The LinkedIn Profile Writing peer review community is a members only Facebook group where you can post work and get feedback on it, give feedback and mentor others, or just discuss your progress through the course.
+The is a members-only Facebook group where you can post work and get feedback on it, give feedback and mentor others, or just discuss your progress through the course.

 Wouldn’t it be nice to have a community of people you can talk to about your LinkedIn profile writing questions?

-Worth 3 CEUs towards your NCRW or CMRW, you’ll learn not just the HOW of writing LinkedIn profiles, but also the WHY.
-Starting with the theoretical frameworks, the style, voice and formatting technique I show you will make complete sense.
+Worth 3 CEUs toward your NCRW or CMRW, you’ll learn not only the HOW of writing LinkedIn profiles but also the WHY.
+I start with the theoretical frameworks so that the style, voice, and formatting techniques I show you later on make complete sense.